 Alcazar de Segovia

 The Alcazar of Segovia looks like a fairytale castle on top of a hill.
-Before you arrive you find green gardens and very well maintained.
-On the right you have great views and you can see the Church of Vera Cruz and Zamarramala.
-At the end of the gardens reachs the Alcazar, where you can see the moat with drawbridge.
+Before you arrive you find green gardens that are very well maintained.
+On the right you will have great views and you can see the Church of Vera Cruz and Zamarramala.
+The end of the gardens reaches the Alcazar, where you can see the moat with drawbridge.

 Some say that the profile of the Alcazar of Segovia looks like a ship over the river, give it a little imagination and you may see it!

-In order to enter the castle you have to pay a ticket, depending on which you want to visit you can spend 2, 5,50 or 7.50 euros.
+In order to enter the castle you have to pay a ticket, depending on where you want to visit you can spend 2, 5.50 or 7.50 euros.